cariaso/sqlalchemy-s3sqlite/README.md

-from flask import Flask, render_template_string from flask_sqlalchemy import SQLAlchemy from flask_user import login_required, UserManager, UserMixin
+from flask import Flask, render_template_string from flask_sqlalchemy import SQLAlchemy from flask_user import login_required, UserManager, UserMixin from flask_user import SQLAlchemyAdapter

 # Much better to set this via some other mechanism, but this keeps all
 #  the settings in this one file
 import os
 os.environ['S3SQLite_bucket'] = 'MyBucketName'

+# this is the important change, it imports sqlalchemy-s3sqlite at runtime
 from sqlalchemy.dialects import registry registry.register("s3sqlite", "sqlalchemy-s3sqlite.dialect", "S3SQLiteDialect")